Virtual Client Connections

 Client Connections offers one-on-one meetings with top magazines, publishers, and agencies, which can lead to long-term successful business relationships.

 Only professional members can register for Client Connections, which includes a series of nine-minute meetings with clients, editors, publications, and agents.
 Participants pitch story ideas, book proposals or expertise—and sometimes walk away with assignments, though follow-ups are par for the course.
 The event occurs on one afternoon of our in-person conferences or over selected days before or after virtual conferences.

-ASJA’s signature event is offered during in-person spring conferences (held every other year) and regional conferences (held on opposite years).
+ASJA’s signature event is offered during in-person spring conferences (held on even years) and regional conferences (held on odd years).
 Meetings take place during one afternoon of the conference and may coincide with panels and speaker presentations.

 A list of participating industry representatives is published well in advance of each Client Connections event, and registered professional members are given the opportunity to select with whom they’d like to meet.
 Meetings are determined via a lottery system.
 There is no guarantee of an appointment, and the number of meetings offered to each participant is based on the number of participants, number of clients, and number of selections made by participants.